Lilach169/LinuxProject/README.md

 Implemented scheduling algorithms:

 1. FCFS (First Come First Served)
-   - Travelers enter the node according to the order in which they arrived at the waiting queue.
+    Travelers enter the node according to the order in which they arrived at the waiting queue.

 2. SJF (Shortest Job First)
+   Each traveler has a burstTime value in the input file.
-   - The traveler with the shortest remaining path is selected first.
+   When several travelers wait for the same node, the traveler with the smallest burstTime is selected first.

 The scheduling algorithm is selected from the command line without changing the code.

+Input format for Milestone 7:
+source destination burstTime

 The GUI displays the active scheduling algorithm and the number of waiting travelers.